tsdconseil/opencv-demonstrator/README.md

     $ cd PATH_TO_SRC/opencv-demonstrator/ocvdemo
     $ git clone https://github.com/tsdconseil/opencv-demonstrator-data.git data

-Second, at this stage, the build instruction are located in the file [README.txt](README.txt).
-The file was written by Julien A. (www.tsdconseil.fr).
+Second, at this stage, the build instruction are located in the file [doc/build-instructions.md](doc/build-instructions.md).
 In the near future, more detailed and thorough instructions will be written.

 ## Road map